Program overview

 Program Overview

 In Humber’s Electromechanical Engineering Technology advanced diploma program, students will gain essential skills to support engineering activities in manufacturing environments that increasingly rely on automation technology.
-The program focuses on developing expertise in areas such as industrial automation, robotics, control systems, and mechatronics.
-Students will also learn to interpret mechanical and electrical schematic drawings and utilize diagnostic tools effectively.
-Participation in annual provincial and National Skills competitions in mechatronics is encouraged, showcasing the program's commitment to excellence.
-This advanced diploma builds upon the foundational knowledge acquired in the Electromechanical Engineering Technician program, preparing graduates for a diverse range of career opportunities.
-The curriculum emphasizes hands-on practice and project-based learning, ensuring that students are well-equipped with both technical and interpersonal skills that are highly valued in the workforce.
+The program focuses on areas such as industrial automation, robotics, control systems, and mechatronics.
+Students will learn to interpret mechanical and electrical schematic drawings and utilize diagnostic tools effectively.
+The curriculum emphasizes hands-on practice and project-based learning, ensuring that graduates are well-prepared for a variety of careers.
+Additionally, students are encouraged to participate in prestigious competitions, enhancing their skills and showcasing their talents.
+The program is designed to strengthen not only technical expertise but also communication and problem-solving abilities, making graduates valuable assets in any team.

 Program Structure